 The days of talking “at” audiences online are well and truly over.
-Putting up a page on your site with static information about your company is no longer enough.
-To achieve business success in today’s highly connected world, requires actively “listening” to your audience’s needs and feedback, and building a community around your company, brand, and products.
+It’s no longer enough to put up a web page with static information.
+To succeed in today’s connected global and digital world, requires actively “listening” to your audience’s needs and feedback, and building an engaged social community around your services, company, and brand.

-Social media channels create a direct line of communication between your brand and your audience and give anyone with an Internet connection direct access to the latest information around your products or services.
+Social media channels create a direct line of communication between your brand and your audience and give you instant access to the latest news about your services or products.

-Monitoring social media activity allows you to gain insights into your brand’s online visibility on social media, take preventative measures against the spread of negative comments or feedback by online users, spy on your competitors, spot market opportunities, and measure the impact of campaigns.
-Additionally, monitoring social media can also provide vital data about emerging trends and what consumers and clients think about specific businesses, products, topics, or brands.
+Tracking social media activity allows you to gain insights into what people are saying about your brand, company, or services on social media, identify market opportunities, measure the impact of your marketing campaigns, spy on your competition, and take preventative measures against the spread of negative comments or feedback by embittered customers.
+Additionally, monitoring social media can also provide valuable data about emerging trends and what consumers and clients are thinking about specific brands, products, topics, or businesses.

-As a business intelligence tool, social signal monitoring is invaluable.
-Using social media monitoring as a form of business intelligence, however, is a complex undertaking, typically carried out by a cross-section of people including market researchers, online reputation management (ORM) companies, marketing teams, social engagement and community personnel, professional sales reps, and social marketing agencies.
-Typically, smaller businesses do not can’t afford to pay media monitoring professionals to continually track their coverage in the and actively monitor their online reputation.
+As a tool for business intelligence, social signal monitoring is invaluable.
+Using social media monitoring as a form of business intelligence, however, is a complex undertaking, typically carried out by various people including online reputation management (ORM) agencies, market researchers, marketing professionals, social marketing agencies, professional sales reps, and social engagement and community staff.
+Typically, many small businesses do not can’t afford to pay media monitoring professionals to track their coverage in the media.

-Fortunately various providers have made available many tools that facilitate the monitoring of a broad range of social media channels, allowing companies to track what consumers, competitors, supporters, and critics are saying about their brands or products allowing them to react to conversations and engage with consumers in a timely fashion.
+Fortunately many technology providers have developed affordable tools that facilitate the monitoring of a variety of social media channels, enabling companies to identify and even predict what is being said online about their products or brands so they can respond proactively to conversations and engage with consumers in a timely manner.

-- Why WordPress Is An Ideal Platform For Social Media
+- WordPress – An Ideal Platform For Social Media

-- Promote Your Products And Services To The Right Audience On Social Media With WordPress
+- Pitch Your Products And Services To An Audience Of Buyers On Your Social Media Networks With WordPress

 - Share Your Content Across Multiple Channels

-- Build Your Brand And Credibility Online And Establish Authority In Your Niche Or Industry
+- Build And Strengthen Your Business Brand And Credibility

-- Explore Joint Venture Opportunities, Find Affiliates, Recruit Talented Staff, etc.
+- Explore Networking Opportunities And Joint Ventures, Find Affiliates, Recruit Talented Staff, etc.

 - Social Media Monitoring – Useful For All Businesses, Big And Small

-Why WordPress Is An Ideal Platform For Social Media
+WordPress – An Ideal Platform For Social Media

-WordPress is not only a powerful, flexible and really easy to use CMS platform used by millions of businesses worldwide, WordPress also integrates fully with many social media applications, allowing you to easily grow your online presence in the social realm.
+WordPress is not only a powerful, flexible and easy to use content publishing platform used by millions of businesses worldwide, it also integrates fully with many social media applications, making it an ideal application for growing your online presence in the social realm.

 With a WordPress site and some of the tools listed in the next section of this article, you will be able to market your business effectively on social media and take advantage of new social marketing opportunities.

-Let’s take a look at some of the reasons why WordPress provides an ideal platform for marketing your business on social media.
+Let’s take a look at some of the reasons why WordPress is an ideal platform to market your business on social media.

-Promote Your Products And Services To The Right Audience On Social Media With WordPress
+Pitch Your Products And Services To An Audience Of Buyers On Your Social Media Networks With WordPress

-For example, there are plugins that can add social sharing buttons, forums, add images from Instagram, Twitter feeds, Facebook feeds, testimonials, surveys, polls … even optimize your article titles and descriptions for social networks.
+For example, there are plugins that can add social sharing buttons, forums, add images from Instagram, Twitter feeds, Facebook feeds, testimonials, surveys, polls … even optimize your content for social networks.

-The WordPress CMS platform is not only great for social media as a content publishing tool, it can also be transformed into a full-blown social network site, using WordPress plugins like BuddyPress, WPSymposium, and others.
+The WordPress content management system (CMS) is not only great for social media as a content publishing tool, it can also be completely transformed into a full-blown social networking, using plugins like BuddyPress, WPSymposium, and others.

-(Run your own social networking site with BuddyPress WordPress plugin)
+(Set up your own social networking site with BuddyPress plugin for WordPress)

 BuddyPress is known as “social networking in a box.”
-You can turn features on and off to suit your needs and the plugin has an active community of plugin developers who regularly contribute new open source plugins that greatly extend the application.
+You can turn features on and off to suit your needs and the plugin boasts a thriving community of plugin developers who contribute new open source plugins that greatly extend the application.

-WP Symposium Pro provides members with a strong support community and assistance for members who require professional help.
+WPSymposium Pro offers a strong support community and assistance for users who need professional help.
 Social features of the plugin include:

 - Activity Wall